 About Me: I am an Associate Professor of Secondary Mathematics Education in the Area of Cognition and Development at UC Berkeley's Graduate School of Education.
 I was born in Haifa, a gorgeous, diverse, and harmonious city straddling the ever-green Mt.
 Carmel on the Mediterranean littoral.
 My background is in cognitive psychology, which I studied at Tel Aviv University.
 Then I achieved a Ph.D. in Learning Sciences at Northwestern University and continued as a postdoctoral fellow at the Center for Connected Learning and Computer-Based Modeling.
 I am a cellist.

 Research Interests: I'm a mathematics-education researcher.
 Specifically, I am a design-based researcher of mathematics education, which means that I use the practice of pedagogical design as a context for my empirical research.
 That is, I investigate processes of learning and teaching through attempting to enhance their potential.
 These investigations are informed by, and lead to the development of theoretical models for understanding and critiquing these phenomena.
 In turn, these studies inform the development of frameworks for effective design.
+In March 2014 I gave a ISLS NAPLeS webinar in which I explain my work.

 Ultimately, my research is about meaningful learning of mathematical concepts, and so I examine how students build and keep meaning for the cultural-historical forms that have evolved in the service of the mathematical discipline.
 In my attempts to promote and understand meaningful learning, I have been greatly inspired by Luis Radford's semiotic-cultural theory of objectification, because the theory has enabled me to conceptualize meaningful learning the way I had come to perceive it through my studies, that is, as the intentional, guided, mediated enmeshing of subjective sensations and received structures.
 Moreover, the theory has enabled me to hone my research on micro-events where the clash of subjective and received resources culminates.
 I am particularly interested in how students and instructors' work together to reconcile these oppositional resources.
 Specifically, if naive and mathematical visualizations of phenomena differ, how do learners adopt the mathematical view while keeping the naive meaning?
 For example, how do students adopt a rise-over-run analysis of a sloped line whose steepness they sense as a holistic, presymbolic, embodied sensation of intensity or effort?